Bor-Öndör: History

 Fluorspar deposits were surveyed by Soviet geologists in the 1950s.
 In 1973, the Soviet-Mongolian (currently Russian-Mongolian) company was created, with 49% of shares held by the Soviet (now Russian) government and 51% by the Mongolian government.
 The mine, open pit mine, mineral processing plant and worker's housing were built by the Soviets.
 All production during that time was exported to the Soviet Union.

 Transportation

-Bor-Öndör has a railway connection to the Ulan-Ude - Ulan Bator - Beijing line (Trans-Mongolian Railway).
+Bor-Öndör has a railway connection to the Ulan-Ude - Ulaanbaatar - Beijing line (Trans-Mongolian Railway).

-Unpaved roads connect Bor-Öndör with Darkhan sum centre (43 km) of Khentii Province and with the Khentii Province capital Öndörkhaan (144 km) via Darkhan.
+Unpaved roads connect Bor-Öndör with Darkhan sum centre (43 km) of Khentii Province and with the Khentii Province capital Chinggis City (144 km) via Darkhan.
 Unpaved roads also connect with the Khajuu-Ulaan mining settlement (43 km) and Ikhkhet (65 km), Airag (65 km), Dalanjargalan (59 km) sums of Dornogovi Province.
-Via Airag is connection with paved road Ulan Bator (360 km) - Choir (165 km) - Sainshand (187 km) - Zamyn-Üüd (277 km), and onward to Beijing.
+Via Airag is connection with paved road Ulaanbaatar (360 km) - Choir (165 km) - Sainshand (187 km) - Zamyn-Üüd (277 km), and onward to Beijing.
+However, in 2025, city is connected by paved road to Dalanjargalan and new construction of paved road to Khentii's capital Chinggis City is under construction.